tuliobluz/map/README.md

 4. Upload the HTML report as an artifact.

 The generated HTML report can be accessed through the GitHub Actions summary.

-## Investigating failures

-When failures happen in the CI you can download the summary, open the report, and click on the [trace-view](https://playwright.dev/docs/trace-viewer-intro) icon to follow up what is wrong.